Akardis/stock_analysis_challenge/README.md

  I attempted this question in the challenge the same way i looked at it in the practice work.
 I ran into an issue with the tickerVolume.
 Asked the class about thier thoughts.

+ With data sets like the stock market having code that allows for you to change a few inputs is helpful.
+When just dealing with a year or two it was simplier to write the code.
+Yet, that code wouldn't work for the whole stock market.
+The changes, eventhough I had some challegnes, made sense for the larger data.
+Being able to just add a new ticker and or a year is the best way to write code in VBA.
+ VBA makes using Excel more applicable than I ha initally thought possible.
+I can see how this skill set is applicable for jobs.
+Understanding VBA makes unitlizing Excel easier and allows one to do more things.
 ### Analysis of Outcomes of Stocks

 ### Challenges and Difficulties Encountered
+  Loop and conditional is something that i struggled with.
+I understand in theory how they work, I just have a hard time applying it.
 ## Results

 - What are the advantages or disadvantages of refactoriung code?